 Because the marginal cost of eliminating pollution increases as pollution controls tighten, it would be improper to extrapolate the potential societal benefit of the LEV II program from the EPA analysis.
-If, however, LEV II were to reduce air toxics concentrations in North Carolina - and the risks of cancer and other health problems that they pose - it is reasonable to assume that the program would result in a significant additional net economic benefit to the state.
+Since LEV II will reduce air toxics concentrations in New Hampshire - and the risks of cancer and other health problems that they pose - it is reasonable to assume that the program would result in a significant additional net economic benefit to the state.